Vinko Kandija

 Vinko Kandija (May 23, 1934 – March 10, 2002) was a Croatian handball player and coach.
 Kandija won over 40 titles and trophies in the game with male and female teams.

-His coaching career led him from club to club, and he achieved excellent results everywhere, especially with women's teams, he won fifty different titles thanks to his persistent work and expertise, becoming one of the most successful and most respected handball coaches in the country and abroad, and because of his style of coaching and leadership, he was named the "last romanticist".
+His coaching career took him to several clubs, particularly women’s teams, where he won approximately fifty titles.
+These achievements contributed to his reputation as a successful handball coach in his country and internationally.
+He was nicknamed the “last romanticist,” a reference associated with his coaching and leadership style.

 His biggest achievement was winning the Women's European Champions Cup four times and Women's EHF Cup Winners' Cup once in 1984–85.

 Club career

 During his playing days Kandija co-founded the RK Trogir in 1958 witch formed male and female handball departments.
 Kandija mostly coached the women's youth selections at the club before taking on the senior team who he took to the Yugoslav First League in 1967.

 During the 1970s Kandija coached women's side Radnički from Belgrade.
 With the club he won 8 league titles and four cup titles dominating in Yugoslavia during the decade.
 The club reached the European Champions Cup semi final in 1974 and 1977, final in 1982 and won the competition in 1976 and 1980.
 During the 1980–81 season Kandija coached men's team Grasshopper Club Zürich in Switzerland.
 Kandija move to Titograd in 1983 and coached ŽRK Budućnost for two years winning one league and one cup title and the 1984–85 IHF Women's Cup Winners' Cup.

 After his successful run in Budućnost Kandija moved to Austria where he coached women's club Hypo NÖ and men's club SG West Wien (then called UHK Volksbank Wien) at the same time.
 During this time Kandija 15 titles winning two European Champions Cup with Hypo NÖ and reaching semi-final of EHF Champions League with West Wien.
 After these feats Kandija was noted as a handball guru in Austria.

 Kandija coached RK Badel 1862 Zagreb for one season winning the domestic double and reaching the EHF Champions League final.
 They lost the match to CD Bidasoa Irún they lost the match by 9 goals on aggregate.
 The final is well remembered for the riot that happened in the second match in Dom Sportova by the home supporters after Zagreb lost.
 After Zagreb he coached RK Krim for four seasons.
 He took the club to their first Women's EHF Champions League final.